 Four action steps help to shape the political dynamics of change (Nadler, 1988).
 The first step is to ensure or develop the support of key power groups.
 This involves identifying those individuals and groups who have the power either to assist change or to block it, although not all power groups have to be intimately involved in the change.
 However, some groups will need to be included in the planning of change to guard against them ultimately blocking it, not because it might affect them adversely, but because they had been ignored.
 The second step is using leader behaviour to generate energy in support of the change.
-Illustration 5.11 offers some guiding principles.
+Illustration 5.10 offers some guiding principles.
 In addition, sets of leaders working together can significantly influence the informal aspects of organizational life.
 The third step is using symbols and language to create energy.
 The fourth step for shaping the political dynamics of change is the need to build in stability.
 This is the use of power to ensure some things remain the same.
 These might be physical locations, group members, even hours of work.
 It is helpful to provide sources of stability like these to provide 'anchors' for people to hold on to during the turbulence of change.
 In addition, there is a need to let people know what will remain stable and what is likely to change.

 This chapter set out to show the importance of power and conflict as elements in the politics of change.
 Managers who, in times of change, can reasonably assess how power is distributed and the way in which it will be used - with possible consequences for potential and actual conflict - have a good chance of implementing the change they seek.
-It is useful therefore to consider how to analyze individuals and groups according to their power to block change and their motivation to do so.
+It is useful, therefore, to consider how to analyze individuals and groups according to their power to block change and their motivation to do so.

 A first step in analyzing the potential for action is to identify who holds sufficient power to assist change or, alternatively, to work against it - that is, to carry out a 'power audit'.
-This can be done using a framework like that shown in Figure 5.5 based on the descriptions of the characteristics and sources of power discussed earlier.
+This can be done using a framework such as that shown in Figure 5.5, based on the descriptions of the characteristics and sources of power discussed earlier.
 The framework should be used for each individual or group that is considered to be significant for the success or otherwise of any change process.

 The second step is to compare the power of any individual or group to block change with their desire or motivation to do so.
 Assessing motivation to block change is not straightforward.
 It can be gauged, however, by considering whether the changes proposed will alter the degree of power held.
-As a general rule, if this is likely to be lowered then resistance to change can be expected.
-Figure 5.5 allows individuals or groups to be categorized according to their power to block change and their motivation to do so.
+As a general rule, if this